Syrian government and leaders of the Druze minority announce new ceasefire

 Videos surfaced on social media of government-affiliated fighters forcibly shaving the mustaches of Druze sheikhs, and stepping on Druze flags and pictures of religious clerics.
 Other videos showed Druze fighters beating captured government forces and posing by their dead bodies.
 AP reporters in the area saw burned and looted houses.

 No official casualty figures have been released since Monday, when the Syrian Interior Ministry said 30 people had been killed.
-The U.K.-based war monitor Syrian Observatory for Human Rights said more than 250 people had been killed as of Wednesday morning, including four children, five women and 138 soldiers and security forces.
+The U.K.-based war monitor Syrian Observatory for Human Rights said more than 300 people had been killed as of Wednesday morning, including four children, eight women and 165 soldiers and security forces.

 Interim President Ahmad al-Sharaa issued a statement Wednesday condemning the violations.

-“These criminal and illegal actions cannot be accepted under any circumstances, and completely contradicts the principles that the Syrian state is built on,” the statement read, vowing that perpetrators, "whether from individuals or organizations outside of the law, will be held accountable legally, and we will never allow this to happen without punishment.”
+“These criminal and illegal actions cannot be accepted under any circumstances, and completely contradicts the principles that the Syrian state is built on,” the statement read, vowing that perpetrators would be punished.

 Druze in the Golan gathered along the border fence to protest the violence against Druze in Syria.